AccountGo/accountgo/docs/README.md

 It is initially designed for a small size businesses and the idea is to help them running efficient business by using Accounting System fit to them.

 ### IMPORTANT NOTE:
-You can completely use MacOS, Linux, Windows to develop and deploy this project.
+You can use MacOS, Linux, Windows to develop and deploy this project.
 Make sure you have the latest .net core 2.1 sdk and runtime installed.
 Go to https://www.microsoft.com/net/download/dotnet-core/2.1 to download the installer.

-We envisioned this project will be ported to microservices architecture and using kubernetes.
-Perhaps some microsevices will be coded in F# for functional programming and machine learning.
+We are also experimenting F# + microservice on some parts.

 # Features
-On a high level, this solution will provide modules including
+On a high level, this solution will provide modules including but not limited to

 1. Accounts Receivable
 2. Accounts Payable